Chatbots and the shaping of mental health recovery

-I am an editor of the journal 'Sociology', sit on NIHR panels and am co-recorder of the Sociology and Social Policy Section of the British Science Association.
-I also currently act as External Examiner at Portsmouth University.
-I have been elected twice to the executive committee of the British Sleep Society (2003-2006 & 2008-2011) and have lectured on Oxford University's MSc in Sleep Medicine.
-I was also an Invited member of the expert advisory group for Public Health England review of sleep and health (2021).
+I am an editor of the journal 'Sociology', co-recorder of the Sociology and Social Policy Section of the British Science Association and an advisor to the Sleep Charity.
+I also lecture on Oxford University's MSc in Sleep Medicine.
+I have previously sat on NIHR panels, been elected twice to the executive committee of the British Sleep Society (2003-2006 & 2008-2011) and was an Invited member of the expert advisory group for Public Health England review of sleep and health (2021).

 Professor Christine Hine